Stairs: Historic uses

-When used in Roman architecture spiral stairs were generally restricted to elite structures.
+When used in Roman architecture, helical stairs were generally restricted to elite luxury structures.
 They were then adopted into Christian ecclesiastic architecture.
+During the Renaissance and Baroque periods, increasingly spectacular helical stairways were devised, first deleting walled enclosures, and then deleting a central post to leave an open well.
+Modern designs have trended towards minimalism, culminating in helical stairs made largely of transparent glass, or consisting only of stair treads with minimal visible support.

-There is a common misconception that spiral staircases in castles rose in a clockwise direction to hinder right-handed attackers.
-While clockwise spiral staircases are more common in castles than anti-clockwise, they were even more common in medieval structures without a military role such as religious buildings.
-Studies of spiral stairs in castle have concluded that "the role and position of spirals in castles ... had a much stronger domestic and status role than a military function" and that "there are sufficient examples of anticlockwise stairs in Britain and France in [the 11th and 12th centuries] to indicate that the choice must have depended both on physical convenience and architectural practicalities and there was no military ideology that demanded clockwise staircases in the cause of fighting efficiency or advantage".
+There is a common misconception that helical staircases in castles rose in a clockwise direction, to hinder right-handed attackers.
+While clockwise helical staircases are more common in castles than anti-clockwise, they were even more common in medieval structures without a military role, such as religious buildings.
+Studies of helical stairs in castles have concluded that "the role and position of spirals in castles ... had a much stronger domestic and status role than a military function" and that "there are sufficient examples of anticlockwise stairs in Britain and France in [the 11th and 12th centuries] to indicate that the choice must have depended both on physical convenience and architectural practicalities and there was no military ideology that demanded clockwise staircases in the cause of fighting efficiency or advantage".

-Developments in manufacturing and design have led to the introduction of kit form spiral stairs.
-Steps and handrails can be bolted together to form a complete unit.
-These stairs can be made out of steel, timber, concrete or a combination of materials.
+Developments in manufacturing and design have also led to the introduction of kit form helical stairs.
+Modular, standardized steps and handrails can be bolted together to form a complete unit.
+These stairs can be made out of steel, timber, concrete, or a combination of materials.

-Helical or circular stairs do not have a central pole and there is a handrail on both sides.
-These have the advantage of a more uniform tread width when compared to the spiral staircase.
-Such stairs may also be built around an elliptical or oval platform.

-Both double spiral and double helix staircases are possible, with two independent helical stairs in the same vertical space, allowing one person to ascend and another to descend, without ever meeting if they choose different helices.
-For examples, the Pozzo di San Patrizio allows one-way traffic so that laden and unladen mules can ascend and descend without obstruction, while Château de Chambord, Château de Blois, and the Crédit Lyonnais headquarters ensure separation for social purposes.
-Fire escapes, though built with landings and straight runs of stairs, are often functionally double helices, with two separate stairs intertwined and occupying the same floor space.
-This is often in support of legal requirements to have two separate fire escapes.

-Both spiral and helical stairs can be characterized by the number of turns that are made.
-A "quarter-turn" stair deposits the person facing 90 degrees from the starting orientation.
-Likewise, there are half-turn, three-quarters-turn and full-turn stairs.
-A continuous spiral may make many turns depending on the height.
-Very tall multi-turn spiral staircases are usually found in old stone towers within fortifications, churches and in lighthouses.

-Winders may be used in combination with straight stairs to turn the direction of the stairs.
-This allows for a large number of permutations.